INDONESIA

 Addressing Challenges through Landscape Approaches in Kapuas Hulu

-Profiting from honey bees in Danau Sentarum National Park
+Profiting from honey bees on Danau Sentarum National Park

 The Core Team

-Heri Valentinus, Fransiska Erlina, Taro Ringgit, Hermanto, Deman Huri and Jenne de Beer.
+Heri Valentinus, Veronika Heni, Fransiska Erlina, Hermanto, Deman Huri and Jenne de Beer.

 Partners